On this page...

 Additional information for providers is listed on the Child Care Providers webpage.

-Information on the requirements of the CCDBG, including links to federal program guidance, webinars, and technical assistance resources is available on the Administration for Children and Families, Office of Child Care website.
+Information on the requirements of the CCDF Program, including links to federal program guidance, webinars, and technical assistance resources is available on the Office of Child Care's website.

 Market Rate Survey (MRS) Report: The MRS report contains information about the market rates being charged for child care services in the state as well as an estimate of the costs required to provide child care services.
 It is required to be completed every three years in alignment with the Child Care Development Fund (CCDF) State Plan.